 Eat to Compete

 I get asked all the time “what should I eat during a competitive round of golf, or during a tournament so I keep the focus and body working at peak performance?”
-My answer is always the same: Each low fat protein and complex carbs.
+My answer is always the same: Eat low fat protein and complex carbs.
+For a deeper dive into nutrition tips for peak golf performance, the principles behind that answer are worth understanding in full.
 Why? is the next question i usually get.
 It all comes down to how the body metabolizes what we eat.
 As you read this think about what you take to the course in terms of food, or what you get at the halfway house.

 Consider the following: